Step-by-step guidance with links to official sites and realistic payment timelines.

 - Are actively looking for work

-What You’ll Need Before You Start
+What You Will Need Before You Start

-Essential Documents:
+Essential documents:

 - Green barcoded ID book or smart ID card

-- Last 6 payslips
+- Last six payslips

 - UI-19 form (unemployment certificate from your employer)